sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 {{< /language-toggle >}}

+4. Confirm that the new Sensu backend or cluster is running:

+   {{< code shell >}}
+systemctl status sensu-backend
+{{< /code >}}

+   The response should indicate `active (running)`.

-3. Copy the etcd snapshot file to each cluster member so that all members will be restored using the same snapshot.
+5. Copy the etcd snapshot file to each cluster member so that all members will be restored using the same snapshot.

-4. Restore the Sensu configuration from the etcd snapshot to the running backend or cluster:
+6. Restore the Sensu configuration from the etcd snapshot to the running backend or cluster:

+   {{% notice warning %}}
+**IMPORTANT**: Update the example values in these commands according to your Sensu configuration before running the commands.
+{{% /notice %}}

    {{< language-toggle >}}